David Slemen: Five key roles for high-performing teams

 Written by David Slemen, Elite Performance Partners — October 14, 2018

-Underpinning them all is strong leadership.
-We believe there are five key roles that high-performance teams are introducing, both in football and other sports, that are having a truly transformational effect.
+AT Elite Performance Partners, we believe there are five key roles that high-performance teams are introducing, both in football and other sports, that are having a truly transformational effect.
 Here they are:

 1. SPORTING DIRECTOR